Join our team of dedicated volunteers and help change the lives of bereaved people.

 Why can’t I volunteer for in-person support?

-I am really interested in volunteering, but I am busy on the next Open Day.
+I am really interested in volunteering for your virtual service, but missed the recent Open Day.
 Is there another one coming up?